 Compassion is omnidirectional—both inner and outer.
 As a clinician, I have been exploring since 2005 how to apply self-compassion, along with mindfulness, to difficult emotions and challenging relationships.
 All the books I have authored or co-edited since then reflect this interest.
 Those books include The Mindful Path to Self-Compassion, Wisdom and Compassion in Psychotherapy, and Mindfulness and Psychotherapy.

-Additionally, Kristin Neff and I will publish two books in 2018 (Guilford Press) on the MSC program— The Self-Compassion Workbook, a general audience book for MSC students and other interested persons, and The Mindful Self-Compassion Training Manual, a professional book for MSC teachers.
+Additionally, Kristin Neff and I wrote two books on the MSC program, one for the general public and one for professionals.
 MSC is designed for the general public and is deeply therapeutic although it is primarily a resource-building program—it develops the skills of mindfulness and self-compassion.
 MSC does not specifically focus on healing old wounds, but emotional injury often resolves itself naturally when a person has the capacity to meet it with kindness and understanding.
-Another book specifically on self-compassion in clinical practice will be co-authored by Christine Brähler and myself and released in early 2019.

 The number of research articles on mindfulness and self-compassion is growing exponentially every year.